MarounGrey-Notes/Tech-Interview-Preparation/Interview-Questions.md

 ### What are your best qualities?
 * I am the kind of person who will figure out what needs to be done on my own, figures out how to do it, and gets it done.

+### Where do you see yourself in five years?
+* I enjoy being an individual contributor, mentoring, and leveraging technology to add business value.

+# Situation-specific interview questions
+### Tell me about a conflict you had with your co-worker
+### Tell me about the time you failed to meet the deadline orr a project was at risk of failure.
+### What is the hardest technical project you'we worked on

 # Negotiating the salary
 ### What are your salary expectations?